10/24/2024

 speaker

+Hi there.
 Thanks for taking my question.
-I've got a couple.
+I've had a couple.
 Firstly, on your pricing, you said it's going to impact your service revenue over the next three quarters.
-So can you just remind us what you did on pricing this year and what percentages you pushed through and then following on, do you expect to do a similar increase this year and at a similar time?
-And then my second one was just on Norway fixed service revenue.
-Can you just give us a colour on what's driving the decline here and when we could expect this to move more into growth phase?
+So can you just remind us what you did on pricing this year and what percentages you pushed through?
+And then following on, do you expect to do a similar increase this year and at a similar time?
+And then my second one is just on Norway fixed service revenue.
+Can you just give us colour on what's driving the decline here and when we could expect this to move more into growth phase?
 Thank you.

 speaker